 Thunderbird Mineral Sands Project

-Discover the Thunderbird Mineral Sands Project, with NAIF's investment decision in 2022.
-Learn how this project in the Kimberley region of Western Australia will generate economic benefits, create jobs, and support Indigenous engagement.
-Explore the details here.
+Discover the Thunderbird Mineral Sand Project in the Kimberley region of Western Australia.
+Supported by a NAIF loan, this project will generate economic benefits, create jobs, and support Indigenous engagement.

 March 2022